oopsmonk/documentation/channels/1.2/guides/multi-branch-sequence.md

 |Multi branching| Multiple branches allows a channel to have multiple publishers whilest maintaining a chronological order | Maintaining a sequence requires a second message send, and leads to a roundabout reading experience if not properly managed|

 :::info:
-If you never plan to have more than 1 publisher (The author) in your channel, multi branching has no advantage for you.
+If you never plan to have more than 1 publisher (The `Author`) in your channel, multi branching has no advantage for you.
 :::

 ## Single branching